Call for papers

 The conference will be held virtually on 26 and 27 May, 2021 (full schedule TBD) and will encompass a mix of both synchronous and asynchronous presentations, including keynotes by distinguished scholars in the field of climate change denial research (TBD).

-Abstracts for 20-minute presentations must be submitted in English.
+Abstracts for 20-minute presentations must be submitted in English (including abstract submissions and presentations).

 Abstracts should include: